 To provide visually stunning images of some new and old processes/services.
 The current stock of marketing imagery is tired and had been well used.
 Images will be used to refresh the library and begin to re-populate with some ‘high impact’ ‘people specific’ imagery.

 Execution and Delivery:

 Prior to the shoot we completed a reccie at their NorthWest headquarters, where we discussed opportunities and any potential issues that might hinder a good photo shoot.
 We spoke about the health and safety implications and undertook a pre-site induction.
 On the shoot we used Elinchrom Quadra packs (portable studio flash), supplemented with smaller flashguns to add a rim to provide a clean, bright and stylised look.
 As with a lot of government or institutional buildings, they have a certain 60’s / 70’s look that tends to dominate the scene.
 We focused on minimising wider scenes, precluding backgrounds as much as possible and controlled the perspective to create an engaging narrative.

 This is a short selection from the final images provided to the client.

 The images were very well received.
-AMEC have recently used some of these images in their internal magazine ‘The Beacon’, which can be seen here.
+AMEC have recently used some of these images in their internal magazine ‘The Beacon’.